-To empower response to aging population and low birthrate, we provide asset management and succession planning to connect customers with future generations, and connect their career savings
+To empower response to aging population and low birthrate, we provide asset management and succession planning to connect customers with future generations, and connect their career savings to retirement life.

-Rulemaking for environmental protection in Asia and around the world o empower a brighter future, we connect issues the world is now confronting with the aspirations of employees.
+Rulemaking for environmental protection in Asia and around the world

-To empower climate change measures and international rulemaking and connect Asia with other regions worldwide
+To empower climate change measures and environmental protection initiatives, we take part in international rulemaking and connect Asia with other regions worldwide.